 For the microwave method, place them on a plate and into the microwave for 2 minutes.

 How long will potato skins last in the fridge?

 Potato skins will last in the fridge for up to 5 days.

 What to Dip Potato Skins In

 Potato skins are traditionally served with sour cream.
-For these Buffalo Chicken Potato Skins, I like to serve them with ranch or blue cheese dressing.
-They’re both great options for drizzling over the potato skins or dipping them right into!
+For this buffalo chicken version, I like to serve them with ranch or blue cheese dressing.
+They’re both great options for drizzling over them or dipping them right into!

 I also like to serve a little extra buffalo sauce drizzled on top.
 Because if you know me, you know how much I love my buffalo sauce!